Nkoba-Sage/alx-zero_day/0x03-git/README.md

-My repo
+My repo is not supposed to be left blank
-Don't leave it empty